My I-130 petition is for:

 Preparing the Adjustment Package

 If you are in the United States after USCIS approves the I-130 petition, you’ll probably want to file an adjustment of status package.
-The AOS package includes several mandatory USCIS forms and some optional forms.
-It may seem a bit overwhelming, but most people with straightforward cases can prepare the AOS package without the assistance of an attorney.
+The adjustment package generally includes several mandatory USCIS forms and some optional forms.
+It may seem a bit overwhelming, but most people with straightforward cases can prepare the application package without the assistance of an attorney.

 By accurately preparing these forms, you will greatly increase your chances of having your case processed quickly.
 As mentioned, Form I-485 is the primary application in the package, but several other USCIS forms may need to be included: